-1810 Successful Drive, Fairborn, OH 45324 Programs: Associate Degree, Nursing and Diploma, Practical Nursing and P/A sound system.
+1810 Successful Drive, Fairborn, OH 45324

+The Hondros College of Nursing programs, at the Fairborn branch campus, utilize 5 classrooms, 2 nursing labs, 1 science lab, and 1 student study room to accommodate the multiple classes offered throughout the week and weekend.
+The 5 classrooms include a permanent mounting of a PC, DVD, LCD projector, presentation devices (such as remote mouse or laser pointer), projection screen, and P/A sound system.
 The PCs are connected to the College network which provides easy access to information and stimulates additional learning opportunities.
 The two nursing labs are each equipped with LCD projection screens, 4 hospital beds, 4 simulated moderate-fidelity patient mannequins, 4 IV poles, 2 laundry carts, 8 sets of hospital linens, 4 blood pressure cuffs, a wheelchair, crutches, a multitude of additional hospital equipment and numerous supplies.
 The science lab is equipped with 2 large tables/stations seating 24 students, microscopes, body part models, skeletons, and additional supplies for lab simulation and study.